TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Index.rst

 [Example:(cObject).IMAGE]

-The first line in this example (property = file) tells us that file is of the data type imgResource.
-This means that we can use the imgResource functions on the file property.
+The first entry in this example (property "file") tells us that "file" is of the data type "imgResource".
+This means that we can use the :ref:`imgResource functions <t3tsref:imgresource>` on the file property.

-Sometimes functions are - for better recognition - marked with an arrow (like -> if).
+Sometimes functions are - for better recognition - marked with an arrow (like ->if).

 If there are multiple entries separated by a slash, it means that you have various possibilities to use that element.
-In the example above, you can see this with titleText and altText.
+In the example above, you can for example see this with titleText and altText.
 Both can be either plain string or stdWrap.
-So, you can enter a plain string and do nothing more; or you can adjust and change your string by using stdWrap features on it; or you can leave the string empty all together and generate the content with stdWrap, only.
+So, you can enter a plain string and do nothing more; or you can adjust and change your string by using stdWrap features on it; or you can leave the string empty all together and generate the content with stdWrap only.

 Some important and frequently used functions are presented in the following subsections.
 This chapter is about introducing those functions, and where they can be used.
-All details to them, however, can be found at :ref:`TSref <t3tsref:start>`, and not here.
+All details, however, can be found in :ref:`TSref <t3tsref:functions>`, and not here.

 .. toctree::